abeeralamri/abeeralamri/README.md

 - My name is Abeer Alamri.
 - I have a bachelor's degree in Computer Science 💻.
 - Full Stack Web Developer.
--I am a highly motivated web developer with a passion for learning new technologies that continue to grow every day.
+- I am a highly motivated web developer with a passion for learning new technologies that continue to grow every day.

 ##  I'm familiar with:
 ![html5](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)